byjg/php-anydataset-nosql/docs/AwsDynamoDbKeyValue.md

 ]
 ```

 We will use the second definition.
-However, every put/get/remove method we will need to setup
+However, every put/get/remove method we will need to set up
 a list of options to define this data model.

 basically we have to create an array with 2 keys: